orenbenkiki/dynamake/README.rst

 this pain, DynaMake uses the standard Python logging mechanism, and supports the following logging levels:

+* ``STDOUT`` and ``STDERR`` print the standard output and standard error of the executed commands, annotated with the identification of the step that emitted them.
+This makes it possible to untangle the results of parallel actions.

 * ``INFO`` prints only the executed actions.
 This is similar to the default ``make`` behavior.
 Use this if you just want to know what is being run, when all is well.
 If ``--log_skipped_actions`` is set, then this will also log